 Consultation-Liaison Psychiatry Lecture series

-This required weekly series is also attended by fourth-year psychiatry residents, but is aimed at the CL Fellow.
+This required series is also attended at the fourth-year psychiatry residents, but is aimed at the CL Fellow.
 It is open to other psychiatric Fellows.
 Topics are wide-ranging and pertinent to Consultation-Liaison Psychiatry, and are presented by a variety of faculty members from Psychiatry and other URMC specialties.
 Topics could include:

 - The process of consultations

 - Models of consultation and collaborative care models

 - Social factors influencing psychiatric presentations

 - Neuropsychological testing

 - Hyperkinetic disorders

 - Physical medicine and rehabilitation